Navigation: THE REMOTE DATABASE VERSION >

 Please see the Remote Database Version Security page.

 Users with Multiple Databases

-First, use the File -> Open Database menu option to switch the current local database - which doesn't do anything to your current web database.
+First, use the File -> Open Database menu option to switch the current local database - which doesn't do anything to your current remote database.
 Next, exit the program, restart it, and use the Register button on the Login window to register a 2nd email address, with the details for that other database that you just switched to locally.

-As with your initial setup for your first database, you will then have to wait for Software4Nonprofits to create a 2nd web database associated with that 2nd email address, and email you your login information using that email address.
-Once you have that, start ACCOUNTS again, and login with the new email address and password we sent you, and follow the prompts to upload the data from that other local database to the new web database.
+As with your initial setup for your first database, you will then have to wait for Software4Nonprofits to create a 2nd remote database associated with that 2nd email address, and email you your login information using that email address.
+Once you have that, start ACCOUNTS again, and login with the new email address and password we sent you, and follow the prompts to upload the data from that other local database to the new remote database.
 (While you are waiting for that, of course you can still login to your original database with your original login email address!)

 Once that upload is done, you can log in to whichever of the databases you want to by using the appropriate email address for your login, when you start ACCOUNTS.

 If you need to do this and you don't currently have a 2nd email address, please try to obtain one yourself, whether it is on the domain of the organization you are doing this for (if they have their own email domain), or as a free address from one of the standard free email services, such as Gmail, Hotmail, Yahoo, etc. You can then set up that email address to always forward all emails to your main email address, if you wish, so that all emails sent to either address come into the same Inbox.